Play is important for all kids, especially when it’s child-led, meaning the actions, discoveries and inventions feel like a child's own.

-First, we can breathe.
-Research is also telling us that we don't have to entertain our children all the time.
+We don't have to entertain our children all the time.
 The quality of the time we spend as play partners matters far more than the quantity.
 And, kids need loads of independent play time.
-Phew!

-You can think of a play project as play that revolves around a real-world theme.
-For example, this summer, we'll transform our Tinkergarten outdoor classrooms into "campsites" as part of a season-long camping play project.
-Over many play sessions, Leaders will help children and adults work together to add objects, adapt the setting and invent new ways to play in response to our "camping" theme.
+A play project revolves around a real-world theme: In summer 2021 at Tinkergarten, for example, we'll transform our homes and outdoor classrooms into "campsites" as part of our camping play project.
+Leaders will help children and adults work together to add objects, adapt the setting and invent new ways to play in response to our "camping" theme.

 It is easy to set up play projects in your own space.
-To get started, it might help to think of play projects in two phases: setting up the environment and negotiating the play.
+To get started, think of play projects in two phases: setting up the environment and negotiating the play.

 Phase 1: Setting up the project

-To establish a play project, start by setting up a play environment.
-By "environment," I mean both the literal, physical setting along with the objects or materials in that setting and any themes or ideas you put forth.
+The play environment is both the physical setting along with the objects, materials, themes and ideas.
 You don't need to create a museum-level immersive play experience.
 In fact, kids learn much more when you start simple and co-create the experience bit by bit, over time.

-If kids hear this invitation and run with it, let the play roll and join in alongside, staying thoughtful to follow their lead.
+- If kids hear this invitation and run with it, let the play roll and join in alongside, following their lead.
 If kids lull or shift interest, all is not lost—if the project is "sticky" they'll come back to it.

 Phase 2: Negotiating the play

-Let's assume the project takes hold.
-Now, our focus shifts from setting up the environment to collaborating with kids to play and develop the environment over time.
+Once a project takes hold, collaborate with kids to play and develop the environment over time.

 Educators in the Project Approach think of this as "negotiating the curriculum."
-It might be most helpful for us to think of it as a game of catch.
-We toss out a new material, idea or question that adds something to the play theme.
-Then, we wait for children to respond.
-We let them determine how they want to respond.
+It’s like a game of catch.
+We toss out a new material, idea or question.
+Then, we let kids decide how they want to respond.
 As we play, we can volley back and forth, always following their lead.
 This give-and-take approach gives us a supportive way to enrich play but also keeps kids in charge.
 This back-and-forth also helps us and our kids develop responsive relationships.

 What does negotiating the play look like?

-Give project play a go this summer.
-Scroll down if you'd like a step-by-step plan or some sample projects kids tend to really love.
 No matter how you begin, remember, it should start simple and grow just as you and your kids feel is right.
 There are no right answers—this is play, after all.
-It is the process of wondering, inventing, pretending, and wondering some more that drives the learning.
+The process of wondering, inventing, pretending, and wondering some more drives the learning.
 Sharing in this process together connects us to our kids and helps kids learn how to create their own play projects, making their independent play forever more rich and engaging.

-Pick a Project: Think about what your child or children find most exciting or interesting.
+- Pick a Project: What do your kids find most exciting or interesting?
 Is it dinosaurs?
 Unicorns?
 Art?
 Cats?
 Superheroes?
-If you're not sure that your child has a particular interest yet or at this time, try out one of the favorite themes below.
+If you're not sure that your child has a particular interest yet, try out one of the favorite themes below.

-Set up the environment: Consider what kind of play environment would inspire play that revolves around that theme.
+- Set it up: What environment would inspire play that revolves around that theme?
 Is there a home, ship, or other space in which this play could unfold?
-How could you mark off a corner of the yard, park or house that could be that space?
-What first few things do you need to get started.
+How could you mark off a corner of the yard, park or living room that could be that space?
+What first few things do you need to get started?
 Keep it simple with plenty of room to add and invent.

-Add a few props: What ordinary objects could you have lying around that could become props in the play?
-Could sticks, dirt, mud, etc. help?
+- Add a few props: What ordinary objects could become props in the play?
+Sticks, dirt, mud, etc.?
 Could boxes or recycled objects become helpful props with a little imagination, duct tape or string?
-What about sheets, blankets, etc.?
-Without pre-making anything, but just having objects ready can help you to wonder with kids about what you'd need to play cooking, unicorns or space.
+What about sheets or blankets?
+Having objects ready can help you to wonder with kids about what you'd need to play cooking, unicorns or space.

-Read and get more ideas: Read a book or two about unicorns, and you have gobs of material to bring into your project
+- Read and get more ideas: Read a book about unicorns, and you have gobs of material to bring into your project.

-Let it roll: Let the project roll on.
-Keep the project up and running, even if your child's interest ebbs and flows.
-Then, when it's clear they've moved on, break down the show, and try a new project whenever you feel ready.
+- Let it roll: Keep the project up and running, even if your child's interest ebbs and flows.
+Then, when it's clear they've moved on, break down the show, and try a new project.